MalihehIzadi/ml4se/index.md

 * **Lecturers**: The course is supervised by Maliheh Izadi and Georgios Gousios, who are responsible for the content and the assignments.
-  Several people will provide help in topics of their expertise.
+  Several people will provide help with topics of their expertise.

 * **Course deliverables**: To finish the course you will need to:

-    * Give a 30 min presentation of one papers
+    * Give a 30-minute presentation on one paper
     * Apply ML to a software engineering problem
     * Provide mid-term project progress
     * Document your project's results in the form of a research paper